Schoolforbasics/runbooks/AnacondaRepo.md

 ##### **6.3.** Review and accept the license terms:

 ```
-Welcome to Miniconda (by Continuum Analytics, Inc.)
+Welcome to anaconda-repository

 In order to continue the installation process, please review the license agreement.
 Please, press ENTER to continue.
 Do you approve the license terms? [yes|no] yes
 ```
 ##### **6.4.** Accept the default location or specify an alternative:

 ```
-Miniconda will now be installed into this location:
+anaconda-repository will now be installed into this location:
 /home/binstar/miniconda2
 -Press ENTER to confirm the location
 -Press CTRL-C to abort the installation